Terms and Conditions of business1. People responsible for your work

 At the end of the matter, or if our instructions are terminated, we are entitled to retain our file of papers relating to your matter pending payment of the balance of our costs and disbursements.

-The Government has introduced new measures to combat money laundering which apply to all firms of solicitors.
-Under these rules, if we become aware of “criminal property” in a case, for example the proceeds of tax evasion or benefits fraud, then we could have to make a report to the National Crime Agency.
-Were this to arise, such report might have to be made without notification to you and the requirement for us to make this report would override the normal rule of client confidentiality.
+You will be aware that the Government has introduced measures to combat money laundering and tax fraud which apply to all firms of solicitors.
+Under the rules, if we become aware that anyone involved in your case (including the other party) might have criminal property, for example the proceeds of tax evasion or benefits fraud, then we must make a report to the National Crime Agency (NCA).
+Were this to arise, such a report would have to be made without notification to you or the other party and the requirement to report would override the normal rule of client confidentiality.

 7. Raising queries or concerns with us

 We are confident of providing a high quality service in all respects.
-If, however, you have any queries or concerns about our work for you or the bill that we issue, please raise them in the first instance with Nick Walker.
-If that does not resolve the problem to your satisfaction, or you would prefer not to speak to Nick Walker, then please contact Harvey Griffiths.
+If, however, you have any queries or concerns about our work for you or the bill that we issue, please raise them in the first instance with [fee earner].
+If that does not resolve the problem to your satisfaction, please contact Nick Walker or in the event that he is the fee earner, Harvey Griffiths.

 All solicitors must attempt to resolve problems that may arise with their services and we have a complaints procedure document that details how we handle complaints.
 This is available on request from Nick Walker and would be sent to you should you make a complaint.
 It is important that you immediately raise any concerns you may have with us.
 We value you and would not wish to think you have reason to be unhappy with us.
 Your right to complain might relate to the way in which your matter is being handled or about a bill that we issue.